Philliec459/Altair-used-to-Select-Samples-from-Poro-Perm-Cross-Plot-to-Display-the-respective-Pc-Curves/README.md

 ### Thomeer Parameters and Petrophysical Rock Types:

 A Thomeer hyperbola is fit to the HPMI data by optimizing on the Thomeer Parameters G1, Pd1 and BV1 for the first pore system and G2, Pd2 and BV2 for the second.
-The following image relates the Thomeer hyperbola (dashed black line) to the Capillary Pressure Curve (solid red line).
-Ed Clerke used hist famous Thomeer Parameter spreadsheet with solver to determine the correct set of Thomeer parameters for each sample.
+The following image relates the Thomeer hyperbola (dashed black line) to the Capillary Pressure Curve (solid black line).
+Ed Clerke used hist famous Thomeer Parameter spreadsheet with solver to optimize on the correct set of Thomeer parameters for each sample.

 ![thomeer.png](thomeer.png)

-After all the Thomeer parameters were assigned to all the samples, then Ed used the distributions of the the Initial Displacement Pressure (Pd) to devise his Petrophysical Rock Types (PRT) scheme.
+After all the Thomeer parameters were assigned to all samples, then Dr. Clerke used the distributions of the Initial Displacement Pressure (Pd) to devise his Petrophysical Rock Types (PRT) scheme.

 ![Rock-Types.png](Rock-Types.png)